nazra-inari/DSCI_554_project_repo/Milestone_1/Proposal.md

 ## Proposal
-* The contents are discussed among all team members and written by Arzan Irani
+* The content is discussed among all team members and written by Arzan Irani

 ### Identify the question that your team in interested in answering with the survey.
 The aim of the survey should be to try to answer one specific and testable question. <br/>
 <br/>